Administrative rule R657-38

 (f) "Program" means the Dedicated Hunter Program.

 (g) "Program harvest" means using a Dedicated Hunter permit to tag a harvested deer or failing to submit a harvest report as required, while enrolled in the program.

 (h) "Wildlife conservation project" means any project that provides wildlife habitat protection or enhancement, improves public hunting or fishing access, or directly benefits wildlife or the Division's current needs and is pre-authorized by the Division.

 R657-38-3.
 Dedicated Hunter Certificates of Registration.

 (1)(a) To participate in the Dedicated Hunter Program, a person must apply for, be issued, and sign a certificate of registration as prescribed by the Division.

 (b) Certificates of registration for a designated hunt area are issued by the Division through a drawing as prescribed in the guidebook of the Wildlife Board for taking big game and Rule R657-62.

 (c) Certificates of registration are valid for three consecutive years, except as provided by Sections R657-38-10 and R657-38-13, beginning on the date the big game drawing results are released and ending on the last day of the general season hunt for the third year of enrollment.

-(i) 15 percent of the total annual general season buck deer quota for each respective hunt area, inclusive of those certificates of registration that are within their effective term; or
+(i) 15% of the total annual general season buck deer quota for each respective hunt area, inclusive of those certificates of registration that are within active enrollments; or

 (e) Certificates of registration remaining unissued from the Dedicated Hunter portion of the big game drawing shall be redistributed as general single-season permits for their respective hunt areas in the general buck deer drawing.

 (b) When available, the certificate of registration may also authorize the Dedicated Hunter permit to include the general deer archery extended area during the extended season dates.

-(5) Participants in the Dedicated Hunter Program shall be subject to any changes subsequently made to this or other rules during the term of enrollment.
+(b) Dedicated Hunters shall be subject to any changes subsequently made to this or other rules pertaining to the hunt area they have drawn.

 R657-38-4.
 Applications for Certificates of Registration.

 (1) Applications to obtain a Dedicated Hunter certificate of registration are made pursuant to Section R657-62-16.

 (2) To apply for a Dedicated Hunter certificate of registration, applicants must: